thewca/wca-regulations/wca-regulations-2012.md

   - E2a) The judge distributes a scramble sequence to all competitors.
 The judge then start the stopwatch and call "GO".
   - E2b) All competitors have a total time limit of 60 minutes to devise a solution.
     - E2b1) The judge calls "5 MINUTES REMAINING" at 55 minutes, and call "STOP" at 60 minutes.
   - E2c) At 60 minutes, each competitor must give the judge a legibly written solution, using the notation defined for Block Turn Metric (described in Article 12a).
-Penalty: disqualification of the attempt (DNF).
+Penalty: disqualification of the attempt (DNF).[NOTE: I think it should be stipulated that the competitor is responsible for clearly putting his name on his solution (penalty: DNF).
+I've had people run after me and we had to dig through other people's solutions.
+That should be avoided.]
   - E2d) The length of the solution is calculated in Block Turn Metric (see Article 12a).
     - E2d1) The competitor is permitted a maximum solution length of 80 (moves and rotations).
   - E2e) The competitor's solution must not be directly derived from any part of the scrambling algorithm.
 Penalty: disqualification of the attempt (DNF).
     - E2e1) The WCA Delegate may ask the competitor must to explain the purpose of each move in his solution, irrespective of scrambling algorithm.
-If the competitor cannot give a valid explanation, the attempt is disqualified.
+If the competitor cannot give a valid explanation, the attempt is disqualified.[NOTE: Why "irrespective of scrambling algorithm"?
+What does that mean if someone used the inverse scramble legitimately?]
 - E3) The competitor may use the following objects during the attempt.
 Penalty for using unauthorised objects: disqualification of the attempt (DNF).
   - E3a) Paper and pens (both supplied by judge).
   - E3b) 1-3 puzzles corresponding to the event (self-supplied).